Maoyeedy/Qiyu_UnityProject/README.md

 4. Models may randomly disappear upon cam switch.

 ### Get the project
 This repo utilizes Git LFS.
-You will have to use Github Desktop to clone it.
-If you have Git LFS installed, you can directly use:
+You will have to use Github Desktop to clone it.\nIf you have Git LFS installed, you can directly use:
 ```bash
 git clone https://github.com/Maoyeedy/Qiyu_UnityProject.git
 ```